diversen/ppm-project-manager/README.md

 - Mobile and desktop friendly
 - Fast: 100 lighthouse score

-Made so that you can see what you spend my spare time on.
+Made so that you can see what you spend your spare time on.

 # Usage